jshorty/chickadee/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Birds and Regions (~1-2 days)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+I will implement user authentication and the birds and regions resources with rails.
+Region creation will cause creation of bird models via queries to the eBird API, which will be written into the region's model logic.
+Nokogiri will allow me to parse the XML from querying eBird.
+By the end of this phase I will have simple static pages for users, sessions, regions, and birds paralleling those needed in the completed MVP.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing Regions and Birds, User Profile (~1 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve JSON data for a users' regions and birds, and build the Backbone front end for these resources.
+I plan on two static pages, one for all accessible logged-out views (just welcome page and login for the MVP) and one for logged-in views.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Quizzes (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will add the quiz and question resources in Rails to be served and managed as JSON through the API, and corresponding models, collections and views in Backbone.
+The quiz will be presented through a series of Question/Answer Show views, flashing a QuestionResult View after each answer and a QuizResult View at the end.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: MP3 Audio (~2-3 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I will query the xeno-canto API to get a link for mp3 audio of a species' song; in the frequent case of multiple songs I will have one selected at random.
+When creating a new quiz, an mp3 link should be retrieved for each question's bird.
+When that question is presented, a simple player (play button only) will be visible in the QuestionShow view and play the audio from xeno-canto's servers.
+Ideally the audio for upcoming questions in the quiz could be queued up and ready by the time that user reaches that question.
+I would love to talk potential logistics over with a TA!

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Profile Image Upload (~1 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+To allow users to upload and display a profile image like Duolingo, I'll use Paperclip and an AWS S3 Bucket to provide this functionality from the user profile page.
+I'll install the gems, configure heroku to work with the AWS resources, and finally display the user's image in the header when logged in.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
-- [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Draggable, droppable regions on regions index/landing page
-- [ ] Reblogging
+- [ ] Modal view login/signup
-- [ ] Multiple sessions/session management
+- [ ] Typeahead entry on new region form
-- [ ] User avatars
+- [ ] Gamification (3 "lives" during quiz, gain XP)
-- [ ] Typeahead search bar
+- [ ] Bird images shown with audio in quiz and on answer hover

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md